Hierarchical Relational Learning for Few-Shot Knowledge Graph Completion: Experiments

-As discussed in Section~\ref{subsec:MAML}, HiRe employs a hyper-parameter $\lambda$ to balance the contribution of the margin loss and the contrastive loss in the overall loss function (Eq.~\ref{eq:loss}).
-To identify the best value of $\lambda$, we conduct a sensitivity test on Wiki-One under $1$-shot, $3$-shot and $5$-shot settings.
-Due to the fact that the value of contrastive loss is significantly larger than the value of margin loss, the trade-off hyper-parameter should be small to retain the supervision from the margin loss effective.
-Therefore, we searched the best $\lambda$ between 0 and 0.5 with an increment of 0.1.
-Finally, we set $\lambda$ to 0.05 for the best performance.
-As shown in Fig.~\ref{fig:lambda}, the contrastive loss effectively improves the performance in a wide range, demonstrating the efficacy of the proposed contrastive learning based context-level relational learning.
+For hyper-parameter $\lambda$, since the value of contrastive loss is significantly larger than that of the margin loss, $\lambda$ should be small to ensure effective supervision from the margin loss.
+Thus, we study the impact of different values of $\lambda$ between 0 and 0.5.
+As Figure~\ref{fig:lambda-wiki} shows, HiRe achieves the best performance when $\lambda = 0.05$.
+With the contrastive loss (\ie, $\lambda > 0$), HiRe consistently yields better performance, proving the efficacy of our contrastive learning based context-level relational learning.